 Congress authorized the EDCS account to meet several requirements, including emergency evacuations of U.S. diplomats and their families or, in some circumstances, private U.S. citizens or third-country nationals.
-It also funds some travel costs of senior Administration officials for certain engagements, such as G-20 Summits and United Nations events.
-Additionally, this account funds the State Department's Rewards Program, through which rewards are transmitted to individuals for information on matters including international terrorism, narcotics-related activities, transnational organized crime, foreign election interference, and war crimes.
+It also funds some travel costs of senior Administration officials and expenses involved with the hosting of international summits and conferences in the United States.
+Additionally, this account funds the State Department's Rewards Program, through which rewards are transmitted to individuals for information on matters including international